kubewarden/helm-charts/charts/kubewarden-controller/README.md

 ```

 The command removes all the Kubernetes components associated with the chart, all
-policy serves and their policies, and deletes the release along with the release
+policy servers and their policies, and deletes the release along with the release
 history.

 If you want to keep the history use `--keep-history` flag.